oracle/weblogic-kubernetes-operator/site/domains.md

   the WebLogic server name is `Admin_Server`, then its listen address becomes `domain1-admin-server`.
   Since the WebLogic console does not show the new override values, it is recommended, but, not required, to leave listen addresses in a configuration completely unset, or set to the exact required value (for clarity).
+* _Domain, Cluster, Server, and Network-Access-Point Names:_ WebLogic domain, cluster, server, and network-access-point (channel) names must be contain only the characters `A-Z`, `a-z`, `0-9`, `-`, or `_`.
+This ensures they can be converted to meet kubernetes resource and DNS1123 naming requirements.
+(When generating pod and service names, the operator will convert configured names to lower case and substitute `-` for each `_`.)
 * _Node Ports:_ If you choose to expose any WebLogic channels outside the Kubernetes cluster via a `NodePort`, for example, the administration port or a T3 channel to allow WLST access, you need to ensure that you allocate each channel a unique port number across the entire Kubernetes cluster.
 If you expose the administration port in each WebLogic domain in